lasersquad0/MFTReader/README.md

 MFT Changed - datetime when this attribute (not file) has changed.
 This date hasn't shown any where in Windows Explorer.

 You may notice that some information is duplicated e.g. datetime fields present in both STANDARD_INFO and FILENAME attributes.
-This is how NTFS filesystem works. it has some data duplication for better speed.
+This is how NTFS filesystem works.
+It has some data duplication for better speed.

 ```
 MFTReader shows useful information about your NTFS file system.